If you’re considering a helix piercing, this guide has everything you need to know.

 We’ll talk about the different types of piercings, helix piercing cost, and we’ll answer the question, “Does a helix piercing hurt?”
 So before you visit your favorite piercer, read this guide!

 If you want a helix piercing, you’re not alone!
 This trendy piercing, usually found on the upper cartilage of the ear, can be customized with different placements and jewelry styles.

-Double Helix Piercing & Triple Helix Piercing
+Double & Triple Helix Piercing

 If one is good, two or three is better!
 As you can probably guess, a double or triple helix consists of multiple piercings in a row on the upper ear cartilage.
-The first involves two piercings that sit vertically on the upper ear, and the second involves three helix piercings on the upper ear.
+The first involves two piercings that sit vertically on the upper ear, and the second involves three piercings on the upper ear.

 Mix and match for a one-of-a-kind sense of style!
-Some people like to combine other piercings, such as the upper lobe and forward helix piercings, to create a long chain of jewelry that spans the length of the ear.
+Some people like to combine other piercings, such as the upper lobe and forward helix piercing, to create a long chain of jewelry that spans the length of the ear.

 Forward Helix Piercing

 Make a statement with a unique forward helix piercing.
 If you follow the curve of the top of your ear around until it meets your face, that little nook of your ear is the forward helix piercing.